raquelgarza/truster/docs/index.md

 # trusTEr - A trusting TE analysis
-WARNING : If you are seeing this, this is a website under development.
+WARNING : This is a website under development.
 You probably are in the wrong place!

 Version 0.1